-We have attempted to answer as many questions as possible based on questions we’ve had so far.
+Below are some common questions we’ve received.
 If you cannot find an answer to your question below please feel free to contact us here.

 What’s in a weekly bag?

-Each Saturday, members will receive their organic vegetables in a paper bag (sometimes two!) containing a variety of produce for nine months covering summer, autumn and winter, while spring is reserved for sowing crops for the year ahead and preparing for crop rotation.
+Each Saturday over nine months, members receive their organic vegetables in a paper bag (sometimes two!) containing a variety of produce.
+This covers summer, autumn and winter crops, while spring is reserved for sowing seeds for the year ahead and preparing for crop rotation.

 In summer we plan to produce…